Willy and the Poor Boys: Music

-In 1993, Fogerty confessed to Rolling Stone's Michael Goldberg, "It was written, of course, during the Nixon era, and well, let's say I was very non-supportive of Mr. Nixon."
+In 1993, Fogerty confessed to Rolling Stones Michael Goldberg, "It was written, of course, during the Nixon era, and well, let's say I was very non-supportive of Mr. Nixon."
 The song has been widely used to protest military actions and elitism in Western society, particularly in the United States; as an added consequence of its popularity, it has even been used in completely unrelated situations, such as to advertise blue jeans.
 It attracted criticism when Bruce Springsteen, Dave Grohl, and Zac Brown performed the song together at the November 2014 Concert for Valor in Washington, D.C.
 Fogerty, a military veteran, defended their song choice.

-Fogerty's revulsion with President Nixon can also be found on the album's closing track, "Effigy."
+Fogerty's revulsion with President Nixon can also be found on the album's closing track, "Effigy".
 In 2013 the singer-songwriter told David Cavanagh of Uncut that the tune was his response to Nixon emerging from the White House one afternoon and sneering at the anti-war demonstrators outside, with Fogerty remembering, "He said, 'Nothing you do here today will have any effect on me.
 I'm going back inside to watch the football game.'"

 "Don't Look Now" displays Fogerty's concern for the working poor ("Who will take the coal from the mine?
 Who will take the salt from the earth?").
 As recounted in the VH1 Legends episode on the band, Fogerty once stated to Time magazine, "I see things through lower class eyes."

 The Chuck Berry-guitar romp "It Came Out of the Sky" tells the tale of a farmer who finds a UFO in his field and unwittingly becomes the most famous man in America.
 The album also includes two instrumental tracks in "Poorboy Shuffle" and "Side o' the Road", the former of which segues directly into the song "Feelin' Blue."